mediumPuppy/RedAlert/plan.md

 4. when mouse goes off screen, at some point it should stop moving the thing...like only move if the mouse is on the page? idk...hmm
 5. related ^^, when clicking mini map, scrolling should stop.
 6. have any undefined routes show "mmm ... what are you doing here?" br br "go <a>home</a>"
+7. on refresh, the user id remains and brings you back to ur last status (in game, in lobby, etc)